emf-creaf/medfate/reference/spwb.md

 - `"RhizoPsi"`: A list of data frames (one per plant cohort) with the minimum daily root water potential of each plant (in MPa).

+- `"LFMC"`: A data frame with the daily live fuel moisture content (in percent of dry weight).

 - `"PlantStress"`: A data frame with the amount of daily stress \[0-1\] suffered by each plant cohort (relative whole-plant conductance).

+If `transpirationMode="Sperry"` or `transpirationMode="Sureau"`, then
+elements `"SunlitLeaves"` and `"ShadeLeaves"` are list with daily results for sunlit and shade leaves:

+- `"PsiMin"`: A data frame with the minimum (midday) daily sunlit or shade leaf water potential (in MPa).

+- `"PsiMax"`: A data frame with the maximum (predawn) daily sunlit or shade leaf water potential (in MPa).

+- `"TempMin"`: A data frame with the minimum daily sunlit or shade leaf temperature (in Celsius).

+- `"TempMax"`: A data frame with the maximum daily sunlit or shade leaf temperature (in Celsius).

+- `"GSWMin"`: A data frame with the minimum daily sunlit or shade leaf stomatal conductance (in mol·m-2·s-1).

+- `"GSWMax"`: A data frame with the maximum daily sunlit or shade leaf stomatal conductance (in mol·m-2·s-1).

 ## Details